-We had been assigned a lady called Susan as our social worker for Stage 2, but due to personal circumstances, she was unable to take on other prospective adopter(s).
-In late February, we were then assigned Adam.
+We had been initially assigned a person as our social worker for Stage 2, but due to personal circumstances, she was unable to take on other prospective adopter(s).
+In late February, we were then assigned a new social worker.

 We exchanged some correspondence and booked our first meeting which took place on 3rd March 2020.